How Long Should My Truck Mounted Air Compressor Last?

 Working Conditions

 An air compressor’s working conditions will also have some impact on its lifespan.
-For example, an air compressor that sits in the corner of a clean and tidy shop can easily last several decades due to its ideal location.
+For example, an air compressor that sits in the corner of a clean and tidy shop can easily last several decades due to its pristine surroundings.
 However, truck mounted air compressors are subjected to weather, road wear, vibrations, dirt, grime, and other harsh elements throughout the course of day-to-day work.

-Protective covers and quality compressor design can help minimize the wear and tear of these working conditions, but it is important to recognize that harsh working conditions will have an impact of air compressor longevity.
+Protective covers and quality compressor design can help minimize the wear and tear caused by these working conditions, but it is important to recognize that harsh mobile environments will impact air compressor longevity.

 Conclusion